-Type of land Principles Publicly owned recreation land Land will be zoned RE1 Public Recreation if it is publicly owned and is currently intended for the purpose of recreation.
-The exceptions to this would be: • if the land, in whole or part, is heavily vegetated or has an identified environmental value e.g. land adjoining a watercourse, the land should be rezoned to reflect its environmental purpose, • if the land is used for informal recreation i.e. small neighbourhood parks, the land could be included in the surrounding zone, or remain in the current zone.
+Type of land Principles

+Publicly owned recreation land

+if the land, in whole or part, is heavily vegetated or has an identified environmental value e.g. land adjoining a watercourse, the land should be rezoned to reflect its environmental purpose; if the land is used for informal recreation i.e. small neighbourhood parks, the land could be included in the surrounding zone, or remain in the current zone.